 Sheldon weighs the pros and cons of buying one gaming system over the other.
 He quickly realizes that whichever system he buys means that he won’t be able to get the other system.
 The opportunity cost of a decision is the value of the next best alternative, but sometimes when two items are closely related it means the buyer may have some buyer’s remorse from selecting the wrong item.

-Homer forgets its Valentine’s Day so he has to rush off to the Kwik-E-Mart to pick up a last minute gift.
-Seeing that Home is desperate, Apu takes the chance to raise the price on a box of chocolates to $100.
-Despite Homer’s annoyance, he pays the higher price because he knows he’ll be in trouble if he comes back empty handed.
-After threatening never to shop their again, Apu offers him a discount on other products to keep him from shopping next door.
+Homer forgets it’s Valentine’s Day so he has to rush off to the Kwik-E-Mart to pick up a last-minute gift.
+Seeing that Home is desperate, Apu takes the chance to raise the price of a box of chocolates to $100.
+Despite Homer’s annoyance, he pays the higher price because he knows he’ll be in trouble if he comes back empty-handed.
+After threatening never to shop there again, Apu offers him a discount on other products to keep him from shopping next door.

 Homer finds great success in operating a snow plow business, but his success is short-lived.
 Because of the ease of entry into the market, competition quickly eliminates his profits and he finds that competition isn’t as friendly as expected.